interpretable-ml-class/interpretable-ml-class.github.io/README.md

-Webpage for Interpretable ML Course Offered by Prof. Hima Lakkaraju at Harvard University (Fall 2019).
+Webpage for Explainable AI Course Offered by Prof. Hima Lakkaraju at Harvard University (Spring 2023).